Capital One Case Interview: Complete Guide (2026)

 What Are Some Capital One Case Interview Examples?

 Capital One cases span many industries, not just financial services.
-Based on candidate reports and Capital One's own published sample cases, here are common case interview questions.
+Most are a profitability case at heart, even when the setting is a bus route or an arcade.
+Based on candidate reports and Capital One's own published sample cases, here are 8 common case interview questions.

-• Sandwich shop promotion: A franchise owner is considering a "$5 for a 12-inch sandwich" promotion.
+- Sandwich shop promotion: a franchise owner is considering a "$5 for a 12-inch sandwich" promotion.
 What factors should be considered?
-Calculate the break-even number of additional sandwiches needed.
-This is Capital One's publicly available sample case.
+Calculate the number of additional sandwiches needed to break even.
+This is Capital One's publicly available sample case

-• Charge-off management: A new credit card typically sees a spike in charge-offs 6 to 9 months after launch.
-What can the bank do to reduce the total amount of charge-offs and reduce the spikiness?
+- Charge-off management: a new credit card typically sees a spike in charge-offs 6 to 9 months after launch.
+What can the bank do to reduce the total amount of charge-offs and smooth out the spikes?

-• Magazine publishing: A company is considering entering the magazine publishing industry.
-Analyze subscriptions, advertising revenue, printing costs, distribution costs, and content development costs to determine viability.
+- Magazine publishing: a company is considering entering the magazine publishing industry.
+Analyze subscriptions, advertising revenue, printing costs, and distribution costs to determine viability

 Capital One also provides an official sample case video on their careers website that walks through the sandwich shop case in detail.
 Watching this video is one of the best ways to understand the format and pacing of a real Capital One case.